BenjaminXiang/RadX/README.md

 ## Preview results

-- In average can sort 700 million uint32_t elements per second (tested with RTX 2070)
+- In average can sort (up to, and more) 800 million uint32_t elements per second (tested with RTX 2070)
 - Outperform parallel std::sort up to 30x faster (Intel Core i7-8700K)
 - Performance tested in Windows 10 (Insiders) and Visual Studio 2017
 - Can be built by GCC-8 in Linux systems (tested in Ubuntu 18.10)